 For students who may exhibit disruptive behaviour, e.g. Tourette Syndrome, there are personal learning assistants on hand to help at Garden International School.
 These learning assistants monitor the child’s behaviour in class, giving them sensory breaks so they can settle down and ease their way into the pace of classroom learning.
 Simple changes like alternative seating or standing tables have also made a positive difference for some students.

 Mild to Moderate Autism & Down’s syndrome

-ISKL’s Life-Centred Education Programme has been especially helpful for one Middle School student with Down’s syndrome who’s been at ISKL since the elementary years.
+ISKL’s Life-Centred Education Programme is also helpful for students with Down’s syndrome.
 In addition to receiving personalised academic support and help with social skills, students in this programme have a chance to utilise their math skills and interact with others by volunteering in the school store.
 The diversity of ISKL’s Life-Centred Education Programme has grown in recent years to include students who rank moderately on the autism spectrum.

 Interaction with Mainstream Students

 How well are special needs students integrated within the school system?
 There’s no such thing as the ideal solution as every child has different needs.
-Beaconhouse Newlands Early Years’ Head of School Kelly Robb says it starts with teaching kids simple social skills like how to be a friend, or even knowing when to be alone and not engaging with others initially.
+It starts with teaching kids simple social skills like how to be a friend, or even knowing when to be alone and not engaging with others initially.